 This is not the time to interrupt them with an email capture popup!
 They just want to get the answer that they were searching for, and aren’t looking to join your email list.
 At least not yet!

 And not unless you have a very compelling offer that is tailored specifically to them.

-Fortunately, there’s a very quick and simple fix for this.
-All you have to do is set your popup (or any other type of optin) to appear only after the second pageview.
+Fortunately, there’s a speedy and straightforward fix for this.
+Simply set your popup or optin so that it shows up only after the second pageview.
 That way, you don’t disturb visitors when they first discover your site.

 How to Wait Until Second Pageview with OptinMonster